mydumper/mydumper_docs/mydumper_usage_autogenerated.rst

   It will ignore if the table has multiple columns and use only the first column to split the table

+.. option:: --split-string-pk

+  Enables the split of string primary keys

 .. option:: -r, --rows

   Splitting tables into chunks of this many rows.
 It can be MIN:START_AT:MAX.
 MAX can be 0 which means that there is no limit.
 It will double the chunk size if query takes less than 1 second and half of the size if it is more than 2 seconds